kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(2\) A notice of intent to use PFC revenue where the FAA has previously acknowledged a notice of intent to impose a PFC must:

-\(i\) Be preceded by further consultation with air carriers and the opportunity for public comment under §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24 of this part.
+\(i\) Be preceded by further consultation with air carriers and the opportunity for public comment under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§§158.23]] and 158.24 of this part.
 However, a meeting with the air carriers is optional if all information is the same as that provided with the impose authority notice;

-\(ii\) Include a copy of any comments received by the public agency during the air carrier consultation and public comment processes (§[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24) and the public agency's response to any disagreements or negative comments; and
+\(ii\) Include a copy of any comments received by the public agency during the air carrier consultation and public comment processes ([[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§§158.23]] and 158.24) and the public agency's response to any disagreements or negative comments; and

 \(iii\) Include any updated and changed information: